jeromeguillaume/ws-soap-calculator/README.md

 - `Multiply`
 - `Subtract`

 An `X-SOAP-Region` http response header is added.
-The value is set with the value of `X_SOAP_REGION` environment variable declared in Tomcat container
+The value is retrieved from the `X_SOAP_REGION` environment variable declared in Tomcat container

 The build is done with Maven